Grid

 Change the number of columns at different screen widths using responsive

-suffixes, i.e. adding -at-SCREENSIZE
+suffixes, i.e. adding -at-SCREENSIZE, where

-is one of: extra-small
+SCREENSIZE is one of: extra-small,

 Vertical positioning